 Although every person is unique and each dying experience different, there are phases the body goes through at the very end of life.
 Typically, if someone is dying in a hospital or assisted living facility, a nurse can tell when the end is near and will notify the family.
 Many families organize a vigil of sorts.
 Their goal is to make sure a loved one doesn’t die alone.
 They each take shifts and many times when the person keeping watch goes to make a quick phone call or take a quick shower, that’s when their loved one does in fact die.
 This common occurrence leads to feelings of guilt and remorse.

 This idea transcends religion, culture, and profession.
 In every community, dedicated groups provide a dying person with comfort and company.
 Strangers even gather at bedsides, when family members either cannot be found or don’t exist.
 These volunteers sit vigil until death has arrived.

 “Surrounded by family” is seen as a good ending.
 When someone dies alone, and their body is undiscovered for a time, this is seen as tragic.

 What about those who prefer to be alone?

 Evidence suggests some prefer to be alone as they come to the end of their lives.

 Even independent research found that while hospice and palliative care nurses believe no one should die alone, they do in fact see numerous cases where someone dies after loved ones leave their bedside.
 This may be because some people just want to die on their own.
 Or it might be further evidence that people have a measure of control over when they die and choose to do so when alone.

 If we know people who want to be alone when they’re sick, it’s understandable that we know people who would prefer to be alone when death occurs.
 Death doulas and other end-of-life professionals can add this to the list of discussions helping people embrace diverse scenarios around dying.

-Open and candid discussions helps those who are dying feel better about expressing their wishes.
+Open and candid discussions help those who are dying to feel better about expressing their wishes.
 It also helps family members feel better when abiding by those wishes.